 My son Joshua and I were horrified when United airlines refused to accommodate his life-threatening peanut allergy.
 Please sign my petition to ensure this doesn't happen to anyone else.

 Children and adults with food allergies should be able to report their allergy without fear of being kicked off a flight.
 As it stands, they have no such rights and cases have been reported of people being taken off a flight for reporting a food allergy.

 It should be standard that, once informed of a food allergy, the crew create a buffer zone at least three rows in front and three rows behind the allergic person.
-The crew member should ask customers seated in the buffer zone to refrain from consuming any nut containing products that they have brought onboard and the crew will not serve any nut containing products to these rows.
+The crew member should ask customers seated in the buffer zone to refrain from consuming any products with said allergen that they have brought onboard and the crew will not serve said allergen containing products to these rows.

 There are no federal guidelines to protect this growing population of consumers, either.
 Therefore, different flight crews on the same airlines will react differently to a food allergy request.
 This makes flying even more stressful and dangerous for the child or adult with an anaphylactic allergy.

 Please sign the petition to ask airlines to properly accommodate food allergic passengers, and for legislators to pass regulations requiring them to do so!